shajiya-jareen/JAVA-CSE-F/Additional Experiments/README.md

 # ADDITIONAL EXPERIMENT 4:
-## TITLE:Check if a number is a perfect number.
+## TITLE: 4) Check if a number is a perfect number.
 ## SOURCE CODE:

 ```